hemerajs/aither/README.md

 ![aither](https://github.com/hemerajs/aither/blob/master/logo.png?raw=true)
 # aither

-Aither shows an approach how to bootstrap a microservice system with [Hemera 5](https://hemerajs.github.io/hemera/) and docker.
+Aither shows an approach how to bootstrap a microservice system in Node.js with [Hemera 5](https://hemerajs.github.io/hemera/) and docker.
 You can scale your worker in seconds and because we use NATS as “nervous system" for our distributed system we do not have to worry about service-discovery or load-balancing of hemera-services.
 We use traefik to load-balancing the api-gateway.

 This configuration will setup: